 How to Make a Mini Notepad

-- Template or SVG Cut file – Directions for accessing the free files at the end of this post.
+- PDF and SVG Cut files – Grab the free files by filling out the purple form at the bottom of this post.

 - Chip board – I used .024″- 24 point chipboard by Clear Path Paper.

 - I recommend using a chipboard with a thickness of around .024 to .032.
 With this thickness you should be able to cut it with a scissors.
 If you use a thicker chipboard option, you may need to cut the pieces slightly smaller to work with the pattern and use a craft knife.

 - Decorative paper for cover and lining of book – thinner paper works well for the lining

 - Adhesive: double-sided tape, tape runner, glue stick

 In Cricut Design Space, upload the notepad SVG file and insert it into a new project.
 The SVG includes score lines in bright pink.
 If you are using a cutting machine that is not capable of scoring, delete these layers and score by hand using the PDF pattern as a guide.
 If you would like to use the scoring layers you will need to attach them to the correct pieces.
 Start by ungrouping the entire project.

 Select all of the score lines and change the operation from “basic cut” to “score”.
 The lines will change from pink lines to dashed lines.